-The same company that I will be using also runs tours in the Latin Quarter.
-If we have the time, and the inclination then this would be my preference.
-An easy way to see another, although another touristy area, of Paris.
+The same company that I have recommended for the walking tour in Montmartre also runs tours in the Latin Quarter.
+If they have the time and inclination, then this would be a great way to see another area of Paris.

 I know, I know.
 This is a bit touristy.
-But I thought our travellers might like to see it, maybe to shop, maybe just to look, the choice is theirs.
-We won’t be travelling in peak season so fingers crossed there will be fewer people.
+But I thought the group might like to see it, maybe to shop, maybe just to look, the choice is theirs.
+I am always looking for places that wil inspire artists. ak season so fingers crossed there will be fewer people.

-And as with all my itineraries, we will be flexible and see whatever else we find along the way.
-For anyone that has been to Paris before or any other city for that matter, it would be impossible to fit everything in.
+And as with all my itineraries, it will be flexible so Kathy can fit in whatever else she finds along the way without sacrificing anything else.
+For anyone that has been to Paris before or any other city for that matter, you would understand that it is impossible to fit everything in.

-Now it will be time to jump on a train to our next destination.
+Now it will be time to jump on a train to their next destination.

 Goodbye Paris, hello Bruges.